kapilt/juju-digitalocean/README.rst

    :target: here_

-This package provides a cli plugin for juju that allows for cli based provisioning of machines on digital ocean.
+This package provides a cli plugin for juju that allows for automated provisioning of machines on digital ocean.
 I like to call it JuDo :-)

 Digital ocean is linux vps provider utilizing kvm and ssd across